CC-Digital-Innovation/prtg-psu-sensor-deployer/README.md

 ### Device times out during SNMP discovery
 - Verify SNMP credentials are configured on the device in PRTG
 - Check that the device supports ENTITY-STATE-MIB
-- Smaller Palo Alto models (PA-440, PA-820) may not support this MIB

 ### No PSU targets found
-- Ensure the `Arista & PA Hardware State.oidlib` file is installed on your PRTG probes
+- Ensure the `Arista & PA Hardware State.oidlib` file is installed on your PRTG core server
 - Verify the device has SNMP enabled and accessible

 ### Sensor creation fails